Florida Keys National Marine Sanctuary: Lionfish

 One of the Florida Keys' most ecologically damaging invasive species is the lionfish.
 First discovered as an introduced species in 2009, the lionfish population affects the original flora and fauna of the Florida Keys in three major ways.
-The lionfish has an appetite for native fish and crustaceans is able to spawn year-round.
+The lionfish has an appetite for native fish and crustaceans and is able to spawn year-round.
 Originating in the Pacific Ocean, the lionfish has no known predator in the Atlantic Ocean.
 The lack of natural predators to control the lionfish population allows the lionfish population to grow to disruptive numbers.
 Lionfish are predators of juvenile fish, such as commercially important grouper and snapper, as well as juvenile parrotfish, which graze on algae in coral reefs, preventing the algae from overgrowing and killing corals.
 The lionfish’s dietary consumption of native species of the Florida Keys not only affects the species diversity of the Florida Keys, but also causes detriment to the environment due to a decrease in fish who help maintain the coral reefs.
 The regular spawning of the lionfish further impacts the environment of the Florida Keys; which therefore always maintains a stable reproductive population.
 A female lionfish can produce 30,000 to 40,000 eggs every few days; lionfish become sexually mature by the time they are a year old.
 The regular spawning of the lionfish creates a constant pressure on the Florida Keys ecosystem.